Love In The Time Of Repeal And Replace

 So Justi and Boyer decided to get legally married as soon as possible, and have a more ceremonial, celebratory wedding in the fall.
 They found Rabbi Andy Dubin online, on a list of licensed local wedding officiants.
 They warmed to his profile, even though neither is Jewish.

 The service in their living room is casual but formal.
 Dubin wears a suit, and both bride and groom are fashionably attired in black.
 Boyer sports a white rose boutonnière.
-Justi holds a bouquet of Easter lilies, their stems wrapped in silk.
+Justi holds a bouquet wrapped in silk.
 Dubin talks about marriage and commitment and faith.
 And he nods to their need to protect themselves.

 "Every marriage is important — but it's also important because you are living in times, as we all are, when sometimes we have to take things into our own hands to make sure we come out all right on the other side," he says.